SimonEnsemble/SimonEnsemble_old.github.io/_posts/2019-03-22-tank-problem.md

     <img src="/images/tank_problem/numerical_soln.png" alt="image" style="width: 100%;">
 </figure>

 The plot above shows the resulting $h(t)$.
-The vertical dashed line shows the tank height $H$.
-Despite constant flow into the tank, the tank does not overflow since, if the tank will filled ($h=H$), the hydrostatic pressure drives flow out of the tank faster than the incoming flow rate.
+The horizontal dashed line denotes the tank height $H$.
+Despite constant flow into the tank, the liquid does not overflow the tank since, if the tank is completely filled ($h=H$), hydrostatic pressure at the bottom drives flow out of the tank faster than the incoming flow rate $q_i$.
 The liquid level reaches a steady state $\bar{h}$ when the flow rate of liquid into the tank balances the rate at which hydrostatic pressure drives liquid out of the tank:

 {:.centerr}
 $q_i-c\sqrt{\bar{h}}=0$